buildwithuk/hands_on_stuff/README.md

 <b> Analyzing Sleep Data </b>: Here we see how to implement Regression in the Sleep Data

-<b> Multiple Variable Regression </b>: In this post we study on how to include more than one features in our model.
+<b> Multiple Variable Regression </b>: In this post we study how to include more than one features in our model.

+<b> Understanding SVM </b>: In this post we study how to implement classification using Support Vector Machines.
+We implement the Kernel for 4 cities of Australia: Perth, Adelaide, Darwin and Sydney